24OSS-Group26/24OSS-Group26/README.md

      2. Click the **gear icon** and select **Add...**.
      3. Choose **New Virtual Environment** and specify the location.
      4. Click **OK** to create the environment.
+- **Note:** The instructions below are based on this setup and assume you are working in a new virtual environment within PyCharm.

 1. **Clone the Repository**
    Clone this repository to your local machine: